keithhetrick/keithhetrick/README.md

 - [Node-Cron](https://www.npmjs.com/package/node-cron)

 ```
 Deployed to AWS EC2 Instance for 24-hr functionality
 Automated Quote of the Day using Node-Cron
 Dynamic _"Holiday Countdown"_ algorithm
 "Dictionary" app that can define any word inside the Merriam-Webster Dictionary
 Embedded "Weather" app that gives real-time climate data based on user location
+Wocka-Flocka uses Discord as its "front-end" that enables users to engage with it.
 ```

 [Wocka-Flocka Github](https://github.com/keithhetrick/wocka-flocka-bot)

 # AWS/S3 Bucket Functionality in Node

-Full CRUD with S3 Bucket, AWS, and Node.js.
+## Full CRUD with S3 Bucket, AWS, and Node.js.
 Uses a random bucket name generator to create a unique bucket name for each user to avoid bucket name collisions.
 The bucket name is saved in a text file in the root directory in susbtitution of a database...can be easily modified to use a database.

 Project built using: